How We Become Independent Thinkers

 Figure it out for yourself?
 Is this person serious?
 What the heck does he mean?
 If we knew we had to think on our own, we wouldn't have taken this job.
 This seems completely unfair and unrealistic to us.
 Am I ready to think for myself?
 This is just great.
 Now we figure we may as well expect to being fired pretty soon for screwing up so much, so often.
 If no one is willing to help us think, it's inevitable, right?

-Off we go...and it's really the wild blue yonder!
+Off we go...and it really is the wild blue yonder!

 A little fear never does as much harm as we may have thought.
 It might even kick start our brain to go back in time a bit and remember all the the things we've learned.
 We somehow recall word for word the time when we were twelve and our Dad gave us the lecture about being a team player and respecting the coach.
 When Mom sat us down to explain that people treat us how we allow them to treat us, so don't allow anyone to bully or badger us, no matter what.
 We remember the speaker at the school assembly who warned us about the hard core realities of drinking and drugs and how they just mess up our lives, crush the people who love us and destroy our future....how kids end up dead or in prison.